cfpb-sandbox/design-system/docs/components/tables.md

 usage: >
   #### Use cases

-  Tables are only one method for presenting many data points grouped together in a visual way.
-Other options include charts or graphs.

-  Tables serve a unique purpose of allowing easy organization or comparison of more complex data than a chart or graph.
+  Tables allow easy organization or comparison of more complex data than a chart or graph.
 They can be read either vertically (by columns) or horizontally (by rows).

   Tables work best when: